sagemath/sagewiki_to_gh-2022-10-10/MSRItemp/ILS.md

    Abstract: The content of the paper "Low lying zeros of families of L-functions" by Iwaniec, Luo and Sarnak will be described in general terms.

+ * wed.
+26 Jan in Baker boardroom: Henryk iwaniec, "The paper of Iwaniec, Luo and Sarnak"

+   Abstract: we will continue to describe the contents of the above mentioned paper.

  * H. Iwaniec, W. Luo, and, P. Sarnak, Low lying zeros of families of L-functions, Publ.
 IHES, 2000.
     [[attachment:Iwaniec-Luo-Sarnak.pdf]]
  * there is also a study guide and reading list by Steven Miller, at Williams: http://www.williams.edu/go/math/sjmiller/public_html/ntandrmt/